 AsyncForge vs Andela — 2026 Comparison

-AsyncForge is a productized development subscription, not a marketplace.
-You do not match with an engineer.
-You submit tasks and we deliver them.
+AsyncForge is a productized development subscription rather than a talent marketplace.
+You do not match with an engineer, evaluate a candidate, or manage a placement.
+You submit tasks on a Kanban board and a senior team delivers them for a fixed monthly fee.

 Side-by-Side Comparison